SudharakaP/Algorithms-I/README.md

 # Algorithms-I

-This is some of the algorithms that were implemented as part of the Algorithms-I course (https://www.coursera.org/learn/algorithms-part1/).
+These are some of the algorithms that were implemented as part of the Algorithms-I course (https://www.coursera.org/learn/algorithms-part1/).

 - Percolation: http://coursera.cs.princeton.edu/algs4/assignments/percolation.html